step-security-bot/serilog-extensions/README.md

 ## Utf8JsonFormatter

 A simple JSON formatter for Serilog that uses the `System.Text.Json.Utf8JsonWriter` to write the log events to the output stream.
+As the name suggests, it is entirely built around UTF-8, with all the [.NET optimizations for UTF-8](https://github.com/dotnet/runtime/issues/81500), so using other encodings will most likely result in invalid characters.
+The default for the File sink is UTF-8.

 ### Usage